varabyte/kobweb/README.md

 ⚠️ We close this section with a warning - despite the flexibility allowed here, you should not be using this feature frequently, if at all.
 A Kobweb project benefits from the fact that a user can easily associate a URL on your site with a file in your codebase, but this feature allows you to break those assumptions.
-It is mainly provided to enable dynamic routing (* *coming soon*) or enabling a URL name that uses characters which don't belong in Kotlin filenames.
+It is mainly provided to enable dynamic routing (see the section below) or enabling a URL name that uses characters which don't belong in Kotlin filenames.

 ### PackageMapping

-If you don't want to change your slug but you *do* want to change a part of the route, in addition to `@Page` route overrides, you can also tag a package with a `PackageMapping` file annotation.
+If you don't want to change your slug but you *do* want to change a part of the route, you don't have to use a `Page` annotation for this.
+You can also register a package mapping with a `PackageMapping` file annotation.
 Doing so looks like this:

 ```kotlin
 // site/pages/blog/_2022/PackageMapping.kt